 His early work Principles of Mathematics (1903) became famous for contending his subject in terms of a close relationship to logic.
 This has been described as logicism, meaning the view that mathematics is significantly reducible to formal logic.
 Russell arrived at his basic view of “mathematical logic” quite independently of the obscure Gottlob Frege (1848-1925), the German mathematician of Jena University who converged in this form of conceptualism (or logicism).

-In collaboration with Alfred North Whitehead, Russell subsequently produced Principia Mathematica (1910-13), which became celebrated in terms of a “new logic.”
+In collaboration with Alfred North Whitehead, Russell subsequently produced Principia Mathematica (1910-13), a three volume work that became celebrated in terms of a “new logic.”
 He was viewed by his admirers as a British version of Aristotle.
 Russell has been described as deducing mathematics from logic.
 “One of the effects has been not so much to subordinate mathematics to logic, which is what Frege and Russell wanted, but to subordinate logic to mathematics” (Alfred Ayer, “Frege, Russell and Modern Logic” in Bryan Magee, The Great Philosophers, Oxford University Press, 1988, p.
 308).

 Bertrand Russell became a Professor of Philosophy.
 From 1910 to 1915 he was a lecturer at Cambridge University, during which period he was tutor to Wittgenstein, whom he regarded as a genius.
 He departed from mathematical logic and composed some books on general philosophy, including The Problems of Philosophy (1912).
 His Oxford follower Alfred Ayer referred to this work as “the best introduction to philosophy that there is” (ibid., p.
 309).
 Russell here describes “various traditional philosophical problems from an empiricist standpoint” (ibid.).
 He was continuing the British empiricist tradition associated with Locke, Berkeley, and Hume.
 Russell is celebrated as having inspired the analytic philosophy favoured by universities, sharing this honour with G. E. Moore.